Lucretia/ghdl_whiz/README.md

 This is a good extension, but I've not been able to find out how to separate out the array of bits as separate signals in the view.

 For T16, `DataWidth` will not be a visible data point for display like with ModelSim in the video.

+In T18, it's not possible for ghdl to run the simulation for 24 hours with `---stop-time=86400secs`